 Steering Shares are an opportunity to find out more about the I&A Steering Committee.
-This mid-year post is from I&A Steering Committee member Laurel Bowen, University Archivist at Georgia State University
+This year-end post is from I&A Steering Committee member Laurel Bowen, University Archivist at Georgia State University.

 What is an example of an elevator pitch you have used concerning your own archives, and who was the audience?

 As a university archivist, one of my most important constituencies is the university’s administration.
 In soliciting records and selling our services, we let administrative staff know that: